Brookdale Senior Living: History

 When Brookdale was established, it developed large upscale urban retirement communities in cities such as Chicago, New York, and Miami.
 The early communities replicated five-star hotels like the Hyatt, Marriott, and Hilton hotels of the modern era.

 From the late 1990s to mid-2000s, Brookdale developed more communities that resembled earlier models, but also reflected changing retirement trends.
 The new communities included Continuous Care Retirement Communities (CCRC), which house skilled nursing facilities, assisted living, independent living, and memory care facilities.

 By 2005, Brookdale had grown to approximately 90 standalone properties.
 During this time Fortress Investments acquired the recently bankrupt Alterra Corporation's 300 properties.
 Brookdale merged with the American Retirement Corporation (ARC Therapy) in July 2006.
 ARC operated approximately 130 properties.
 Fortress saw this as an opportunity to put Brookdale at the forefront of senior living, not just by sheer size but with the marrying of two of the longest-running and most successful companies in the industry.
 After the ARC merger, Brookdale was operating approximately 550 communities in 36 states.

 In July 2014, Brookdale merged with Emeritus Senior Living and became the only national full-spectrum senior living company, with over 1,100 communities in 46 states and covering 80% of the U.S. population.

 Controversy

-In 2013, a Brookdale facility, Glenwood Gardens in Bakersfield, California, became the focus of national media coverage when a staff member refused to give CPR, as requested by a 911 operator, to 87-year-old Lorraine Bayless, a resident.
-Lorraine died at Glenwood of a stroke.
+In 2013, a Brookdale facility, Glenwood Gardens in Bakersfield, California, became the focus of national media coverage when a staff member refused to give CPR, as requested by a 911 operator, to 87-year-old Lorraine Bayless, a resident who collapsed in the dining room.
+Bayless died at Glenwood of a stroke.